About the project

 - October 2019: Construction of Phase Two begins

-- Winter 2020 *: Phase Three preparatory works carried out
+- February 2020: Phase Three preparatory works begin

 - Autumn 2021*: Phase Two construction complete